sacherjj/CasperLabs/docs/SYSTEMD.md

 #### Congifiguration Toml

-The example configuration toml you copied just needs a few tweaks made which are specific to your node before being ready to use.
+The example configuration toml you copied comes completely commented out and thus needs a few tweaks made which are specific to your node before being ready to use.

 The minimum amount of settings you will want to change to allow you connect as a readonly node:
 - bootstrap
+- data-dir
+- socket
 - certificate
 - key